HaxorHurley/Ruslingdk-Bot/README.md

 # Ruslingdk-Bot

 ## Usage of the bot
-Use "node index.js" in the terminalen the start the bot
+Use "node index.js" in the terminalen the start the bot.
+Be sure to be in the RusBot folder when using the command

 ## Discord.js
 documentation for discord.js